xbsoftware/event-planner/README.md

-# XBS Event Planner | React & Next.js Web App
+# XB Software Event Planner

 **Event Planner** is a React/Next.js web application developed by XB Software for event organizers.
 Centralize events, track real-time metrics, and manage attendees from a single hub.
 The modular architecture enables seamless integration and customization, helping streamline workflows with minimal effort.

 # Ubuntu Server Deployment Guide